open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 methods for accessing these default methods from advice.
 We suggest avoiding Java 8 language features in advice classes at all - sometimes you don't know what bytecode version is used by the instrumented class.

-### Associate context classes with instrumented library classes
+### Associate instrumentation classes with instrumented library classes

 Sometimes there is a need to associate some context class with an instrumented library class, and the library does not offer a way to do this.
 The OpenTelemetry javaagent provides `VirtualField`